akbennett/gpg-key-signing/README.md

 ### 3.5 Move Key's secret to Yubikey 4

 Make sure the `pcscd` (On Linux) / `CryptoTokenKit` or `pcsc-lite` on Mac OSX SmartCard middleware is running on your host to interact with the smartcard.

-If you don't have your YubiKey, one will be provided as part of the Welcome goodies at the SumSum 2018, and you can perform the following steps then.

 Plug your Yubikey in!